-She lay still and silent until her mother left the room.
+She lay still and silent until she was alone again.

 “The rain has stopped,” said Hector, his voice modulated to nearly a whisper.
 Holly opened her eyes and found the forest reborn, the vital greens renewed by the water and the noonday sun.
 After loosening stiff legs, she climbed to her feet and walked awkwardly down toward the gully, only to change her mind and keep to the high road.
 She wanted to see this, nature in the raw.